What do you sing before Wayne Newton comes on stage?

 Carly Robyn Green C’05—known during her Penn days as Carly Greenberg—faced exactly that question on Saturday, April 8, when she opened for Newton at the Saban Theatre in Beverly Hills.

-Green has been singing professionally since her Penn days, but the Newton gig was a big moment: a 1,900-seat theatre in front of her, a debut album under her belt, and the veteran entertainer known as Mr. Las Vegas waiting in the wings.
+Green has been singing professionally since her Penn days, but the Newton gig was a big moment: a 1,900-seat theatre in front of her, a new single under her belt, and the veteran entertainer known as Mr. Las Vegas waiting in the wings.

-She decided to start with “Natural Woman,” then launched into a mix of covers and original compositions—including the single from her recent album, “What Love Is All About.”
+She decided to start with “Natural Woman,” then launched into a mix of covers and original compositions—including that new single, “What Love Is All About.”

 Audiences aren’t always open to hearing music they don’t yet know, but Green reports that “people’s comments were amazing.
 Afterwards they said that they loved the songs they knew but they really loved the originals.
 So that was nice to hear.”